KohaILS/koha-manual-zh-cn/source/administration.rst

    system preference controls if the grace period will be included when calculating the fine or not.

-   -  **Important**
+   **Important**

-          This can only be set for the Day unit, not in Hours
+   This can only be set for the 'Day' unit, not in 'Hours'

 -  The 'Overdue fines cap' is the maximum fine per item for this patron and item type combination.

-   -  **Important**
+   **Important**

    If this field is left blank then Koha will not put a limit on the fines this item will accrue.
-A maximum fine amount can be set using the :ref:`MaxFine` system preference.
+A maximum fine amount for all overdues can be set using the :ref:`MaxFine` system preference.

 -  If you would like to prevent overcharging patrons for a lost items, you can check the box under 'Cap fine at replacement price.'
 This will prevent the patron's fines from going above the replacement price on the item.

-   -  **Note**
+   **Note**

    If the 'Overdue fines cap' is also set, the fine will be the lesser of the two, if both apply to the given overdue checkout.

 -  If your library 'fines' patrons by suspending their account you can enter the number of days their fine should be suspended in the 'Suspension in days' field.

-   -  **Important**
+   **Important**

-          This can only be set for the Day unit, not in Hours-
+   This can only be set for the 'Day' unit, not in 'Hours'

--  You can also define the maximum number of days a patron will be suspended in the 'Max suspension duration' setting-
+-  You can also define the maximum number of days a patron will be suspended in the 'Max suspension duration' setting

+-  The 'Suspension charging interval' option is just like the 'Fin charging interval'.
+For example, you could 'fine' a patron one day suspension for every two days overdue.

 -  Next decide if the patron can renew this item type and if so, enter how many times they can renew it in the 'Renewals allowed' box.